2Hansol/2Hansol.github.io/_pages/about.md

 ======

 Hello, I'm **Hansol Lee**, a **Computer Vision and Deep Learning Research Engineer** with specialized research interests in **3D avatar reconstruction, 3D scene reconstruction, and generation**.
-I'm currently an Intern Researcher at [xrHuman Lab](https://www.xrhumanlab.net/), Korea Institute of Science and Technology(KIST), where I focus on reconstructing 3D scenes, including people and objects, from multi-views.
+I'm currently an intern researcher at [xrHuman Lab](https://www.xrhumanlab.net/), Korea Institute of Science and Technology(KIST), where I focus on 3D scene reconstruction, including people and objects, from multiple views.
-I earned dual Bachelor's degrees in Economics and Computer Science from Sookmyung Women's University in Seoul, South Korea, and a Master's degree in Computer Engineering from Ulsan National Institute of Science and Technology(UNIST) in Ulsan, South Korea.
+I received a dual bachelor's degree in economics and computer science from Sookmyung Women's University in Seoul, South Korea, and a master's degree in computer engineering from Ulsan National Institute of Science and Technology(UNIST) in Ulsan, South Korea.

 **Research Interests.**
 Computer vision based on deep learning related to 3D and humans (e.g., 3D avatar reconstruction, 3D scene reconstruction and generation, etc.)